Altar rail: History

 Barriers demarcating the chancel, such as the rood screen, became increasing elaborate.
-Theywere largely swept away after both the Protestant Reformation and then the Counter-Reformation prioritized the congregation having a good view of what was happening in the chancel.
+They were largely swept away after both the Protestant Reformation and then the Counter-Reformation prioritized the congregation having a good view of what was happening in the chancel.
 Now the low communion rail is generally the only barrier.
 Despite being essentially a Counter-Reformation invention, this has proved useful and accepted in the Protestant churches that dispense communion.
 The screen enjoyed a small revival in the 19th century, after the passionate urgings of Augustus Pugin, who wrote A Treatise on Chancel Screens and Rood Lofts, and others.
 There were medieval structures like communion rails, but the various types of screen were much more common.
 A church in Hasle, Bornholm claims to have "a rare 15th-century altar rail"; perhaps, like other examples, this is in fact a sawn-off medieval screen.

 The origin of the modern form has been described by one historian as "nebulous", but it probably emerged from Italy in the 16th century.
 The German Lutherans and the Church of England were not far behind in adopting it, perhaps without being aware of the Italian versions.
 In England the rail became one of the focuses of tussles between the High Church and Low Church factions, and in many churches they were added, removed and re-added at different times.
 Archbishop Laud was a strong supporter of rails, but the common story that he introduced them to England is incorrect; he was trying to prevent Puritan clergy from continuing to remove them, and his pressure in favour of rails was bound up with his very controversial "altar policy", reasserting the placement of the altar in its medieval position.
 Matthew Wren, Laudian Bishop of Ely, was imprisoned during the whole of the English Commonwealth.
 Wren defended himself against charges of enforcing altar rails, which he pointed out had been found in many English churches "time out of mind".
 In both Catholic churches and Anglican ones following Laudian instructions, the congregation was now asked to come up to the rails and receive communion kneeling at them, replacing a variety of earlier habits.
 This too was controversial in England, and the Laudian party did not push too hard for this in many dioceses.

-In many of the parishes of the Lutheran Churches and the Methodist Churches, the use of altar rails have remained more common.
+In many of the parishes of the Lutheran Churches, the use of altar rails have remained more common.
 There is typically no specific regulation concerning their presence or use, although they remain a common feature even in newly constructed churches.
 Their continued popularity results from a preference on the part of many to assume a posture of kneeling to receive the Eucharist.

-For those sanctuaries without an altar rail, in some cases a portable rail with attached kneeler is used for those who wish to kneel to receive the Eucharist.
+Chancel rails are found in a number of Methodist churches and in addition to Holy Communion, they are used for worshippers to seek the New Birth and Entire Sanctifiction.